Teja2810-hub/Ride-Yaari/docs/instagram-content/CHARACTER_BIBLE.md

 ## CHARACTER 2: BUDDY (The Confused Sidekick)

 ### Character Overview
 Buddy is the well-meaning but often confused animated friend who doesn't understand sarcasm and needs things explained multiple times.
 He represents the average user discovering RideYaari for the first time.
-He is an animated cartoon character with an Indian English voice personality.
+He is an animated cartoon character with an Indian accent speaking American English.

 ### Physical Description